ar-51/ar-51.github.io/docs/Room and Camera Setup.md

 ### The room should be well-lit with diffused light
 The system works best when the room is:
 * Well-lit.
-* Use diffused lighting.
+* Lit using diffused lighting.
-* Avoid using spotlighting.
+* Spotlighting is minimized.

 Spotlighting creates hard shadows and can cause dead areas in the image due to over-exposure regions.